ScherwinBidar/capstone-project/README.md

 # Budgetinator

 Budgetinator is an App coded for those, who want control over their finances.
+It's coded with React.js.

 ## How to Use